 5. Pivot Shower Door

-Similar to a hinged shower door, pivot doors operate on a hinge system.
-The big difference is that pivot doors can fully open in either direction.
-Hinges on a pivot door can be mounted on one side of the panel just like hinged doors.
+Similar to a hinged shower door, pivot shower doors operate on a hinge system.
+The big difference is that pivot shower doors can fully open in either direction.
+Hinges on a pivot shower door can be mounted on one side of the panel just like hinged doors.
 Alternatively, a center pivot can be used, which essentially turns it into a revolving door.
 Keep in mind that pivot shower doors tend to be a bit more expensive than ones with regular hinges.

 6. Bi-Fold Shower Doors